9 min read

 Think of it as the compass that guides your reader through the intricate terrain of your essay.

-The thesis statement is usually stated at the end of the essay introduction, just before the body paragraph.
+The thesis statement is usually stated at the end of the essay introduction, just before the first body paragraph.

 Remember that a thesis statement is never a statement of fact.
 It is an important element that helps the readers understand what you discuss in your piece of writing.